MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-walktrough-designing-reports-multiple-tables.md

     //Make the report searchable from Tell me under the Administration category.
     UsageCategory = Administration;
     ApplicationArea = All;
-    // Specify the RDL file that the report will use for the layout.
-    RDLCLayout = 'MyRDLReport.rdlc';
     // Use a RDLC layout.
     DefaultLayout = RDLC;
+    // Specify the name of the file that the report will use for the layout.
+    RDLCLayout = 'MyRDLReport.rdlc';

     dataset
     {